conference speaker information

 Attendees consist of parks, recreation and open space professionals, volunteers, board and commission members, government officials, managers, administrators, trails and park users, company/industry representative, athletic directors, and anyone interested in our profession.
 Our conference draws 500+ attendees, 70+ booths in the exhibit hall, and nearly 70 volunteers.
 Know your audience!

 Conference sessions are meant to provide information for industry professionals, not to make a sales pitch for services or products.
 Attendees will be dissatisfied if they sense a presenter is providing promotional material for his or her own benefit.

-Once a proposal is accepted, APRA asks the lead speaker of the session for a copy of the session PowerPoint presentations and other handouts before the conference, to include in the Online Library for pre-conference access by attendees to reduce the number of printed handouts on-site.
+Once a proposal is accepted, APRA asks the speaker of the session for a copy of the session PowerPoint presentations and other handouts to be emailed to email@example.com before July 1 to be included in the Conference App to be accessed by the delegates before and after the session.

 Conference attendees are often seeking CEU’s for certification purposes.
 APRA encourages all sessions to qualify for CEU’s.
 Continuing Education Units qualified speakers will be asked to provide their credentials, experience speaking on the subject, an outline of the presentation and method of ascertaining that attendees met the session learning outcomes.
 To comply with CEU standards, all speakers are required to submit these details with their session proposal form.

 Who Should Consider Submitting Proposals?

 All education session proposals are reviewed by the Conference Program Committee.
 Sessions are assessed using the following criteria: